 Here's the deal: Your music will usually carry okay without amplification in most settings (though we’ll still need electricity if you’ve booked an electric instrument like a keyboard).
-But your voices - and that of your officiant - will probably NOT carry so well.
-If they're seated more than 10 or 20 feet away, it can be hard for your guests to hear what's being said without microphones and a sound engineer.
+But your voices - and your officiant's voice - will probably NOT carry so well.
+If guests are seated more than 10 or 20 feet away, it can be hard for them to hear what's being said without microphones and a sound engineer.

 The good news is, if you need sound amplification at your venue we probably already included it on your contract.
 We do our very best to find out everything you need on the first day we meet you, so there aren't any surprises.
-Check your contract - or call us at 630-264-2366 - to see if you've already booked ceremony sound.
+Check your contract - or contact your Account Manager - to see if you've already booked ceremony sound.
 See what's in our sound systems right here.

 If you think your needs have changed, we can add a ceremony sound system to your contract with as little as 6 weeks’ notice.
-Call our studio at 630-264-2366 and we'll take care of it.
+Email your Account Manager or call 630-264-2366 and we'll take care of it.

 What if I need more live music?

 It’s easy to extend the music services you’ve already reserved – for example, ask the ceremony trio you booked to stay and play during cocktail hour as well – with only a month’s notice.
 We’ll check in 6 weeks before your wedding to make sure your contact is still correct.
-You can ask us then about extending your music, or call 630-264-2366 to take care of it right now.
+You can ask us then about extending your music, or contact your Account Manager right now.